What is Permanency Planning for Children?

-If the parent or guardian can’t be located, the Texas Department of Aging and Disability Services (DADS) designates a volunteer advocate to help develop the child’s permanency plan.
+If the parent or guardian can’t be located, the Texas Health and Human Services Commission (HHSC) may designate a volunteer advocate to help develop the child’s permanency plan.
 The child’s parent or guardian also can request a volunteer advocate.
 A volunteer advocate can’t be employed by or be under contract with the institution in which the child lives.
 An adult relative of a child or a representative from a child advocacy group also may serve as a volunteer advocate.

 Permanency Planning Reports

 - Form 2260, Permanency Planning Instrument (PPI) for Children Under 22 Years of Age (Family Directed Plan)

 Technical Assistance Tools

 These technical assistance tools and materials are provided to assist both the permanency planners and providers in facilitating and understanding the permanency planning process.
 Any of the tools and materials can be copied and used for training purposes, or when appropriate, given to families participating in permanency planning.

 - Identifying the Child's Relationship (PDF)